davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Say we planned to implement distributed variables by storing a replica of the variable on every node, and then using a consensus algorithm to keep them in sync.
 What would we need that consensus algorithm to do?

 To start, the basic purpose of a consensus algorithm is to ensure all nodes agree on the value of the variable by the time the algorithm exits.
-In "the literature," this most basic property is often called **Agreement**.
-When we say all nodes should agree "by the time the algorithm exits," we're also assuming the algorithm should exit.
+In *the literature*, this most basic property is often called **Agreement**.
+When we say all nodes should agree "by the time the algorithm exits," we're also assuming the algorithm should exit in the first place.
 That requirement is called **Termination**.

 Putting on our rules-lawyer hats for a minute, there's a way to achieve Agreement and Termination without really solving the problem: you just hardcode an answer.
 For example, if you're trying to write a consensus algorithm for integers, "always return 4" is technically a valid consensus algorithm according to the definition above.
+All nodes will agree the value is 4, and the algorithm will terminate very quickly.
 But algorithms like this are useless for the distributed variable problem; we'd end up with a distribute constant instead!

 We want the value of the variable to always be the one specified in the most recent call to set().
-If two nodes call set() at the same time with different values, the nodes should end up agreeing  on one of those two values.
+If two nodes call set() at the same time with different values, the nodes should end up picking one of those two values.
 If both set() calls specify the same value, the nodes should always agree on that value.
 This idea is called **Integrity**.
 (Sometimes integrity is defined an alternate way, by saying the value the nodes agree upon should be the value some node proposed.
 Either definition works for our needs.)

 And, of course, we can't forget how important it is to make every algorithm **Fault Tolerant**.